 Camp Oochigeas (Ooch) is a privately funded, volunteer-based organization that provides kids with and affected by childhood cancer with unique opportunities for growth through challenging, fun, enriching and magical experiences.
 Ooch is much more than a summer camp.
 Ooch is the only overnight camp in Ontario to offer onsite

-Ausome was founded in 2015 by Ottawa parents to eliminate social exclusion for children with autism and their families through the power of sport/recreation.
+Ausome Ottawa was founded in 2015 by parents to eliminate social exclusion for children with autism and their families through the power of sport/recreation.
 While being physically active and getting healthier, Ausome allows children to build confidence, allows families to make connections and feel “normal” and creates a community,

-The St. Joe’s Women’s Centre is a Day Program, that is dedicated to the needs of women and their children, in a supportive and safe environment.
+St. Joe’s Women’s Centre is a Day Program, that is dedicated to the needs of women and their children, in a supportive and safe environment.
 Social and educational programs are offered to promote empowerment, autonomy, and dignity in a non-judgemental atmosphere.

-St. Joe’s Women’s Centre was founded in May 1984 to
+St. Joe’s Women’s Centre was founded in May 1984 to provide

-The St. Luke’s Table aims to improve personal and mental health by providing a safe, supportive environment and/or practical assistance, for anyone who may find it difficult to integrate with society due to poverty, illness and/or under-developed life skills.
+St. Luke’s Table aims to improve personal and mental health by providing a safe, supportive environment and/or practical assistance, for anyone who may find it difficult to integrate with society due to poverty, illness and/or under-developed life skills.

-Formerly the St Luke’s Lunch Club and Drop in Centre, the
+Formerly the St Luke’s Lunch Club and Drop in Centre, the centre

 The Tim Horton Children’s Foundation is dedicated to fostering within our children the quest for a brighter future.
 A Foundation camp experience provides programs to help children from economically disadvantaged homes develop lifelong skills.
 For these children, opportunities and environments…